ctrlMarcio/feup-plog-proj1/README.md

 #### Piece Representation

-More details on the looks are given below ([Visualization of the Game State](#visualization-of-the-game-state)), and, internally, the pieces have not the most complex of the implementations:
+More details on the looks are given below ([Visualization of the Game State](#visualization-of-the-game-state)), and, internally, the pieces' implementation  the most complex of the implementations:

 ```prolog
 color_value(o1, o, 1).